johnwheeler/flask-ask/README.rst

 #.
 The ``Ask`` object is created by passing in the Flask application and a route to forward Alexa requests to.
 #.
 The ``intent`` decorator maps ``HelloIntent`` to a view function ``hello``.
 #.
 The intent's ``firstname`` slot is implicitly mapped to ``hello``'s ``firstname`` parameter.
 #.
-Jinja templates are supported.
-Internally, templates are loaded from a YAML file (discussed further below).
-#.
 Lastly, a builder constructs a spoken response and displays a contextual card in the Alexa smartphone/tablet app.

 Since Alexa responses are usually short phrases, it's convenient to put them in the same file.